Dan Amos

 Daniel Paul Amos (born August 13, 1951) is an American business executive.
-He serves as the chairman and chief executive officer of Aflac and Aflac Incorporated.
+He serves as the chairman and chief executive officer of Aflac Incorporated.

 Early life

 Daniel Amos was born on August 13, 1951, in Pensacola, Florida.
 He is the son of Aflac co-founder Paul Amos.

-Amos graduated from the University of Georgia, where he received a bachelor's degree with a focus on risk management and was a member of the Sigma Nu fraternity.
-He also attended Emory University, where he earned an MBA.
+Amos graduated from the University of Georgia, where he received a bachelor's degree with a focus on risk management in insurance and was a member of the Sigma Nu fraternity.
+He served as UGA class president for the class of 1973.

 Career

-Amos joined Aflac in 1973, working in sales for 10 years, during which time, he was the company's top sales person.
-He was named president of Aflac in 1983, chief operating officer in 1987, chief executive officer of Aflac Incorporated in 1990(2), and chair in 2001(3).
-Aflac, a Fortune 500 company, insures more than 50 million people worldwide.
-It is the leading provider of individual insurance policies offered at the worksite in the United States and is the largest life insurer in Japan in terms of individual policies in force.
+Amos joined Aflac in 1973, working in sales for 10 years, during which time, he was the company's top salesperson.
+He was named president of Aflac in 1983, chief operating officer in 1987, chief executive officer of Aflac Incorporated in 1990 and chair in 2001.

-During Mr. Amos's tenure as CEO, revenues at Aflac have grown from $2.7 billion in 1990 to $22.1 billion as of December 31, 2021.
-The company has appeared on Fortune's Most Admired Companies list 21 times.
-Aflac also appeared on Fortune's 100 Best Companies to Work For list for 20 consecutive years.
-Aflac is the only insurance company listed as an Ethisphere Magazine World's Most Ethical Company 16 times, or every year since the inception of the award in 2007.
-Amos received the Dr. Martin Luther King Jr. Unity Award and the Torch of Liberty Award from the Anti-Defamation League.
-He was named by the Harvard Business Review as one of the Best-Performing CEOs in the World four times and has been named as one of America's Best CEOs by Institutional Investor magazine five times.
-He has also appeared on Chief Executive Magazine's annual Wealth Creation Index.

-In 2013, Dan proudly accepted the Salute to Greatness Award from the Dr. Martin Luther King Jr. Center in Atlanta, joining a distinguished list of past recipients, including Ambassador Andrew J. Young, U.S. Poet Laureate Maya Angelou, Ervin "Magic" Johnson, and musicians Bono and Stevie Wonder.
-He has also received the Anti-Defamation League's Torch of Liberty Award.
+During Mr. Amos's tenure as CEO, revenues at Aflac have grown from $2.7 billion in 1990 to $17.2 billion as of December 31, 2025.

+In 2000, Amos was the architect of the Aflac Duck advertising campaign.

 In 2008, Aflac became the first major U.S. firm to voluntarily afford shareholders an advisory vote on executive pay packages, including that of the CEO.
-Shareholders supported the company's executive compensation packages annually from 2008 to 2020.
+Shareholders supported the company's executive compensation packages annually from 2008 to 2026.

+Amos also served as chairman of the Building Terry campaign at the University of Georgia that set out to raise $90 million to bring the business college up to speed with its competitors, not only with money for bricks and mortar but also for faculty, programs and students.
+The campaign far exceeded that goal raising more than $121 million.

-Amos previously served as a member of the Consumer Affairs Advisory Committee of the Securities and Exchange Commission.
+He previously served as a member of the Consumer Affairs Advisory Committee of the Securities and Exchange Commission.

+Following the retirement of Warren Buffett, on January 1, 2026, Dan Amos became the longest tenured CEO in the Fortune 250.